 It is difficult to imagine at first what kind of damage a wrongly designed Superintelligence can do.
 In my view, the most dangerous period for Humanity, which will last for about one generation, has already started.
 I call it the period of Immature Superintelligence.
 If we somehow survive this period, by managing the damage that will occurr from time to time, and maintain our control over Superintelligence, it will be Superintelligence itself that will help us to minimize other risks.

-If one minor computer virus such as WannaCry, quoted earlier, can do such a damage, then imagine what might be expected even from a relatively primitive Superintelligence if it is applied in a full scale cyberwarfare.
+If one minor computer virus such as WannaCry, can do such a damage, then imagine what might be expected even from a relatively primitive Superintelligence if it is applied in a full scale cyberwarfare.
 In theory, such a cyberwarfare could trigger off a cascade of a series of non-existential risks, but which could combine into an existential risk.
 For example, what would be the consequences if North Korea, or a super-rich derailed billionaire acquire the capability of cracking any password within minutes, using quantum-computing (China may already have this capability).
 It could then also get access to the most important state and military secrets, including access to firing nuclear weapons.
 If at the same time, either through development, or simply by purchasing sophisticated quantum-computing based algorithms, it could paralyse communications and computer networks, it could thus trigger off a ‘hardware war’.
 In such a war it would get an initial (or total) advantage because most of the military equipment, which relies on computing, could be disabled or become useless.
 Then other, normally very small probability level existential risks could be triggered off, such as weaponized AI.
 The attacked countries would then try to defend themselves with all available means creating an existential catastrophe.

 The good news is, that at the same time as it would be possible to crack any password using quantum computing technology it would also be possible to protect access to various state guarded secrets by applying quantum encryption.
 It has already been proved to work by China in February 2018, when not only the passwords but also the whole content (a video) was quantum encrypted.
 Since quantum encryption makes it physically impossible to get access to the protected information by cracking a password, this will reduce the risk of a full scale cyber war.